feargalr/TaxSEA/README.md

 ```

 #### Visualisation
-TaxSEA contains a functions which uses ggplot2 to create a barplot results.
+TaxSEA contains a function which uses ggplot2 to create a barplot results.
 ```{r example}
 # Create a bar plot of the results
 TaxSEA_barplot(enriched_taxon_sets)